javaee/j1-hol/ex-security.md

     String caller = usernamePasswordCredential.getCaller();
     String pwd = usernamePasswordCredential.getPasswordAsString();

-    // just for the exercice, assign the role based on the user name String role = "foo";
+    // just for the exercise, assign the role based on the user name String role = "foo";
     if ( caller.contains("a") ) {
        role = "bar";